 Thus reinforced, your bill for medical-legal evaluation should produce proper reimbursement for any diagnostic tests.
 Absent prior authorization, remember to ensure the two conditions described here are present and documented.
 If the claims administrator denies payment, submit a request for second review within 90 days of receipt of the explanation of review (EOR).

 For medical-legal evaluations, reimbursements for diagnostic tests are as listed in the Physician Fee Schedule.
-For updates on reimbursements to this and other fee schedules, sign up for our 2018 OMFS webinar, featuring info on changes effective this year.
+For updates on reimbursements for this and other fee schedules, sign up for our 2018 Official Medical Fee Schedule (OMFS) webinar, featuring info on reimbursement changes effective this year.

-DaisyBill offers everything medical-legal providers need to ensure correct, timely payment from claims administrator, allowing you to navigate the complex labyrinth of medical-legal billing rules and regulations.
+DaisyBill offers everything medical-legal providers need to navigate the complex labyrinth of medical-legal billing rules and ensure correct, timely payment.
 Schedule a free demonstration of DaisyBill’s Billing Software today, and see what we can do for your practice.